 If the original transcripts or degree confirmation are not in English, original English translations must be provided together with the original transcript or diploma.
 Translations must come from recognized bodies such as university, embassy, overseas EducationUSA Advising Centers, or other certified translation agencies.
 Translations alone or unattested copies of any document will not be accepted.
 If you choose to upload an unofficial transcript to your application, translations must be uploaded with it.

 If you attended an institution outside the US, one of our evaluators will do an assessment of your foreign transcripts and credentials.
-External credential evaluations from WES, AACRAO, or ECE are welcome, but not required.
+External credential evaluations from WES, ECE or EducationUSA are welcome, but not required.

 If you transferred credits between one or more institutions, separate transcripts must be submitted for each institution attended, unless course title, level, grades, and credits earned at each previous institution appear on the transcripts you submit to us.